Revisiting English, the Crazy Language

 During my final year at the university, I was admitted to The Collegiate Immaculate, the University of the Immaculate Conception’s paper, as a layout artist.
-The role was symbolic as my role extended beyond content placement and layout direction; I also dabbled into writing feature stories that offer a distraction to the usual campus updates.
+The role was symbolic as my part extended beyond content placement and layout direction; I also dabbled into writing feature stories that offered a distraction to the regular campus updates.

 Upon the prodding of our moderator, Ms. Febes Collado, I was assigned a pool of stories to write, but nothing was inspiring enough until I stumbled across an article that had me scratching my head while trying to regurgitate its content and add a more humorous spin fit for our campus audience: folks fresh out of high school who are learning the ropes around college life, or my homies at the Annex campus who can spend their idle time with a slap-in-the-face realization: English is a crazy language.

 Thankfully, it was an idea supported by fellow contributor Ronald Andulana, and managing editors Virgo Mocam and Leah Sia.
-But it was more of a regurgitation of a brilliant essay than a product of my creative thinking when it comes to the English language.
+But it was more of a regurgitation of a brilliant essay than a product of my creative thinking regarding the English language.

-Our subjects have been taught in English since grade school, so I didn’t ask Mrs. Casimira Santos and Mrs. Perla Umusig, my English subject teachers, a lot of questions about learning the second language.
-I found out later, much later, that there’s just a lot of contradictions and inconsistencies that you can’t easily frame words with their literal meaning or define a term by without understanding its context.
+Our subjects have been taught in English since grade school, so I didn’t ask Mrs. Casimira Santos and Mrs. Perla Umusig, my English subject teachers, a lot of questions about learning a second language.
+I found out later, much later that there are just a lot of contradictions and inconsistencies that you can’t easily frame words with their literal meaning or define a term by without understanding its context.

-Let’s start with nouns, where there’s plenty of words whose meaning doesn’t align with the terms being combined.
-Pineapple doesn’t consist of pine and apple, nor eggplant is made up of egg, and.. you get the gist.
+Let’s start with nouns, where there are plenty of words whose meaning doesn’t align with the terms being combined.
+Pineapple doesn’t consist of pine and apple, nor is eggplant made up of egg, and.. you get the gist.

 We see a pattern: the plural of index is called indices, vertex as vertices, mediatrix as mediatrices, and appendix as appendices.
 But why we can’t apply the same thing to reflex, annex, and duplex?
 One Kleenex, two Kleenices?
 One moose, two meese?